kjndSquad/appWork/README.md

      * User can set account type (Private or Public)
      * User can set body goal
      * User can set workout experience (Beginner, Medium, Expert)
-         * Beginners given workouts and told what they target
+         * Beginners are given workouts and told what they target
-         * Medium are recommended workouts but are allowed to choose their own excercises
+         * Medium are recommended workouts but are allowed to choose their own excercises based on what they wish to target
-         * Experts are allowed to choose their workout plan and are recommened particular exercises to best suit them
+         * Experts are allowed to choose their workout plan and are recommended particular exercises to best suit them
  * Stream
      * Daily workouts
      * User can scroll through list of different exercises to try.